maxammann/maplibre-architecture/Symbolicating-Android-crashes.md

 * Make debug build: `BUILDTYPE=Debug ANDROID_ABI=x86 make android`.
 * Reproduce crash
 * Copy stack trace.
 It will look like:
+(You may need to switch Android Studio logcat filter to "No Filters")

   ```
 ********** Crash dump: **********